-(3) Progress payments up to [seventy] sixty-nine percent do not require state auditor approval provided that the agency certifies the receipt of services before any payments are made to the IPA.
+(3) Progress payments up to seventy percent do not require state auditor approval provided that the agency certifies the receipt of services before any payments are made to the IPA.
+If the report has been submitted, progress payments up to eighty-five percent do not require state auditor approval.
 The agency shall monitor audit progress and make progress payments only up to the percentage that the audit is completed.
 If requested by the state auditor, the agency or the IPA shall provide a copy of the approved invoices and progress billing(s).
-Progress payments of seventy percent to ninety-five percent require state auditor approval after being approved by the agency.
+Progress payments between seventy percent and ninety-five percent if no report has been submitted, or eighty-five and ninety-five percent if a report has been submitted, require state auditor approval after being approved by the agency.
 When component unit audits are part of a primary government's audit contract, requests for progress payments on the component unit audit(s) shall be included within the primary government's request for progress payment approval.
 In this situation, the OSA shall not process separate progress payment approvals submitted by the component unit.